Risk Impact Calculation: Understanding Risk as Likelihood x Impact

 If you’ve seen an airline in the news recently, it’s probably been another story of a company brought to its knees by technology risk.

 Is the Risk Equation an oversimplification?
 Sure.
 But it does provide several useful insights and pinpoints two basic ways to mitigate risk.
 The first is to reduce the likelihood of unexpected events.
 The second is to lower their impact on the business.
+Various methodologies and tools in risk management can be employed to achieve this.

 Said another way, technology benefits and deployments have been rising, but so have dependency and risk.
 Digital technology has never played a more important role in business execution, and nearly every business process is dependent on one or more enterprise systems.
 Today the Office of the CIO is vital to nearly every process.
 And as we’ve learned from Delta to Starbucks, when technology glitches occur, business comes to a grinding halt.